rticommunity/rticonnextdds-connector-py/README.rst

 ========================

 RTI® Connext® DDS is a connectivity software framework for integrating data sources of all types.
-At its core is the world’s leading ultra-high performance, distributed networking databus.
+At its core is the world's leading ultra-high performance, distributed networking databus.

 *RTI Connector* provides a quick and easy way to write applications that